-In addition to making all its opinions publicly available, CJEO also maintains a host of resources for judges and the public on its website, including the CJEO Annotated California Code of Judicial Ethics, searchable databases of CJEO's own opinions and the CJP's disciplinary decisions, and other educational materials.
-That's why CJEO is known as "The Source" for judicial ethics in California.
+In addition to making all of its opinions publicly available, CJEO also maintains a host of resources for judges and the public on its website, including an Annotated Code of Judicial Ethics (see box, "Did You Know?"), searchable databases of CJEO's own opinions and the CJP's disciplinary decisions, any other educational materials.
+That's why CJEO is known as 'The Source' for judicial ethics in California.

 What are CJEO's goals for its next 10 years?
 Justice Robie would like to see the committee tackle even more issues.
 "We have no shortage of questions, a great process, an excellent chief counsel and staff, and a wonderful, dedicated committee that brings an impressive variety of approaches to the work.
-I'd like to see us increase our staff, issue more opinions, and reach more judges.
+I'd like to see us increasing our staff, issuing more opinions, and reaching more judges.
 Basically, a lot more of a good thing."